Androulla Kaminara: EEAS - European External Action Service

-Since 2021, Kaminara has been the chair of the Pakistan chapter of the Core Group - Support Platform for the Solutions Strategy for Afghan Refugees (SSAR) and is spearheading the multilateral Core Group platform on policy and operational dialogue to foster inclusive policies and resilience building measures for Afghan Refugees in Pakistan.
-In acknowledgement that refugee protection and solutions are a collective responsibility, Ambassador Kaminara, is likewise a driving force behind converging the interests of the Core Group members and towards a coordinated approach in supporting the Government of Pakistan in their efforts of hosting refugees for the last four decades.
+Kaminara was the chair of the Pakistan chapter of the Core Group - Support Platform for the Solutions Strategy for Afghan Refugees (SSAR) and is spearheading the multilateral Core Group platform on policy and operational dialogue to foster inclusive policies and resilience building measures for Afghan Refugees in Pakistan.

 Awards and recognition

 International Peace Award

-On 24 November 2021, President of Pakistan Dr. Arif Alvi awarded Androulla Kaminara with the International Peace Award in recognition of her services for the cause of interfaith harmony.
-She initiated, in collaboration with Maulana Abdul Khadir Azad, Grand Imam of Badshahi Mosque, a series of interfaith roundtables that brought together representatives and experts with very different backgrounds i.e., religious leaders and human rights activists with the shared objective to advance interfaith harmony and the respect of the freedom of religion and belief.
-She received the award during the International Interfaith Peace Conference in Islamabad which was organized by the Interfaith Council for Peace and Harmony and Majlis Ulema-e-Pakistan and attended by representatives of various religions.
+On 24 November 2021, Androulla Kaminara was awarded the International Peace Award in recognition of her services for the cause of interfaith harmony during the International Interfaith Peace Conference in Islamabad organized by the Interfaith Council for Peace and Harmony and Majlis Ulema-e-Pakistan with financial support by the EU Delegation.
+The award was presented by President of Pakistan Dr. Arif Alvi, co-convener of the conference.

 Global Ambassadors Award

-On 25 November 2021, Androulla Kaminara received another award On Behalf of the People of Pakistan acknowledging the services of outstanding Foreign Ambassadors in Pakistan.
+On 25 November 2021, Androulla Kaminara received an award acknowledging the services of Foreign Diplomats in Pakistan.
 The award was presented by the Minister of State for Information and Broadcasting Farrukh Habib in the fourth Global Ambassadors Award Ceremony 2021 organized by The Diplomatic Insight Group.
-Androulla Kaminara was recognized for her tireless work to promote the political, economic, cultural, educational, people-to-people contacts, trade, and development works in Pakistan.
+Androulla Kaminara was recognized for her work to promote the political, economic, cultural, educational, people-to-people contacts, trade, and development works in Pakistan.
 As well as her close coordination with Government of Pakistan to further strengthen the EU-Pakistan Relations.
-The ceremony was attended by Senator/ Chairman Standing Committee on Info & Broadcasting Faisal Javed Khan, Ambassadors, Diplomats, Businessmen, and Civil Society leaders.
+During the ceremony, Global Ambassadors Awards were also given to the Ambassadors of the Republic of Iraq, of the Kingdom of Morocco, of Romania, of the Federal Republic of Somalia, of the Kingdom of Spain, and of the Republic of Yemen, as well as the WHO Country Representative in Pakistan, the Consul General of Moldova, the Agricultural Commissioner of the Embassy of the People’s Republic of China, and the Third Secretary Embassy of Kazakhstan to Pakistan.